CHARBENS POST-WAR VEHICLES

 Length 146mm, about 1950 to 1967, individually boxed.

 This was a new model post-war, and was illustrated in a Charbens advertisement in Games & Toys, February 1950.
 The wheels were attached directly to the body of the machine without a separate axle, while the shafts were separately cast so that an alternative version pulled by the farm tractor could be made (no.18).
-The horse was the same as no.1.
-With or without CHARBENS MADE IN ENGLAND cast underneath.
+The diecast horses from no.1 were both used on this model, either the leading horse (in trace harness) or the other diecast horse (in cart harness).
+No lettering was cast on the model.
 For details of the man, see no.6 (tractor).
 Despite its long run in the catalogue, the grass cutter does seem to be a rare item.
-Colours: yellow with red wheels, brown horse, unpainted or metallic gold cutter blade.
+Colours: yellow with red wheels, brown horse, unpainted cutter blade.

 No.4 Horse Drawn two wheel Tipping Farm Wagon with raves and man